felixfaisal/attack-on-web-actions/README.md

 # Attack on Web Action

-This action looks for vulnerable code inside your repository that could be potential data leak such as API keys We check for API keys of around 25 providers
+This action looks for vulnerable code inside your repository that could be potential data leak such as API keys <br>
+We check for API keys of around 25 providers

 ## Inputs